Which Foods Contain Gluten and Which Don’t?

 Naturally Gluten-Free Foods

 For individuals with gluten sensitivity or celiac disease, it’s important to choose gluten-free options to maintain a healthy and balanced diet.
 Fortunately, there are plenty of naturally gluten-free foods available that are both nutritious and delicious.
+Here is your handy gluten-free food list.

 Fill your plate with an assortment of fresh fruits and vegetables.
 These natural wonders are not only gluten-free, but also packed with vitamins, minerals, and fiber.